Play Live Radio

 “As a result of these findings and because the operator agreed it lacked the resources to correct the identified violations, the operator initiated an expeditious emergency closure of the Enriched Housing Programs and the transfer of residents to appropriate placements that could serve their needs,” a statement from the state Department of Health reads.

-Tenants were told the services were being canceled effective next Wednesday, May 28.
+Tenants were told the services were being canceled effective next Wednesday, May 28, according to the RHA.
+A notice from Family Service Communities put the end date as this Saturday, May 24.

 Patterson said the figure came in at $400,000.

-A message left Wednesday evening with Family Services was not immediately returned.
+A message left Wednesday evening with Family Service Communities was not immediately returned.

 There appears to be no problem with the buildings themselves, according to inspection reports the state provided to WXXI News.
 Those reports, the most recent in 2023, show Danforth was cited for six violations between 2022 and 2023, all related to records and reporting -- including not filing a quarterly report in 2022 and failing to supply records in 2023.
 Hudson Ridge had four violations, the most recent being in 2022 for failing to provide minimum services to its residents.